 It is a goal for each team to raise $500 for the partner charity, Roundup River Ranch.
-The $500 number is a goal, not a requirement.
-Some will raise more, some less, though hopefully every team will be able to contribute something to this worthy cause, so it's all good.
-All donations are made directly to the charity website, are 100% tax deductible and go 100% to the charity.How is the run conducted?
+The $500 number is a goal, not a requirement though we are Driving for Kids, remember.
+Most have raised more, some less, though hopefully every team will be able to contribute something to this worthy cause.
+All donations made directly to the charity or website, are 100% tax deductible and go 100% to the charity.How is the run conducted?
 Do we all stay together?

 Each team will get complete route instructions at the starting point on Saturday morning, along with names and cellphone numbers of the other participants.
-We will make scheduled group stops for fuel, rest, etc. at intervals.
+We will make scheduled group stops for fuel, rest, etc. per the Routebook.
 Teams are encouraged to break into groups of several cars that run at a comfortable speed for you.
 Always be with another car (at least two cars to keep a support “buddy”.)Can I join or leave the run in mid route?

 Yes, some participants may join us for the visit to Roundup River Ranch and some may only be able to spend the weekend with us and leave the Run in mid route.
 Contact Ross Robbins by e-mail at email@example.com for more information on that.Do I need a co-driver, or can I run the route by myself?